sindhusharmamarupaka/model-collapse-wine-quality/README.md

 ---

-*Originally submitted to the Imarticus Data Science Blogathon (PGA56 cohort, Postgraduate Program in Data Science and Analytics with GenAI).*
+*Originally submitted to the Imarticus Data Science Blogathon (PGA56 , Postgraduate Program in Data Science and Analytics with GenAI).*

 📰 **[Read the full narrative write-up on Medium →](https://medium.com/@sindhusharmamarupakaa/i-trained-an-ai-on-its-own-output-heres-what-it-forgot-582b8b8cb2a1)**